I must admit, that this site is one of the most complete

 Raises since the hip becomes fully extended.

-As for having your feet anchored effecting movement from the
+As for having your feet anchored affecting movement from the

-origin rather than the insertion, this essentially does not effect
+origin rather than the insertion, this essentially does not affect

 the end that moves (origin or insertion).
 Are the forces through